 Please note that City of Grand Rapids residents must go to a Grand Rapids Public Library location to register for a library card.
 KDL cannot issue library cards to GRPL residents.
 Likewise, GRPL cannot issue library cards to residents of KDL's service area.

-If you've lost your library card or believe your card to be stolen, please visit your local branch library or fill out our lost card form.
-If you've recently received a replacement card, there may be a small fee ($2.00) for the next replacement.
+If you've lost your library card or believe your card to be stolen, please visit your local branch library or fill out our lost card form to receive a free replacement card.
 Please note that failure to promptly report a lost or stolen card may result in fines for library materials illegally checked out on your card by an unauthorized user.
 You should also report a lost library card to Grand Rapids Public Library.

 At this time the following limits are placed on the borrowing of library materials:

 - A maximum of 100 total items can be checked out at any given time.